mlarsendev/ChangeLogger/README.md

 # ChangeLogger

-ChangeLogger is a discord bot created to make it easier and more consistant creating changelogs on discord.
+ChangeLogger is a discord bot created to make it easier and more consistant creating changelogs on discord whether its for personal project, game servers, etc. we got you covered

 ## Install Locally